 To support ongoing program work

-Applications for assistance may be submitted at any time and will be considered on a case-by-case basis.
+Applications will be considered on a case-by-case basis.